 The foreground is obviously an open market, and initially we thought the arch at left led to another section of it, but

 Selby Abbey is the only Benedictine Abbey in Yorkshire and has existed for almost 1000 years - initially smaller and growing over time, then suffering a rollercoaster of good times and bad.
 This was not helped by being founded on sand which led to collapses largely through financial difficulties and neglect.
-Louise's painting shows the west face of the Abbey in (probably) the 1870s-1880s, before its most recent crisis - a disastrous fire in 1906.
+Louise's painting shows the west face of the Abbey, probably in 1880 or 1884/5, before its most recent crisis - a disastrous fire in 1906.
 From this the Abbey rose again with remarkable speed through substantial public donations.
 Her depiction is still essentially correct today except that the two square towers flanking the west entrance had an additional level added to each after the fire - a little narrower than the storeys below and somewhat higher than the peaked roof between them, but otherwise conforming to the Abbey's general style.

 Above: Durham Cathedral from Framwellgate Bridge, auctioned by Bonhams in May 2009.
 The bridge was built in 1120 (i.e. nearly 900 years ago) and only ceased to carry vehicular traffic in the 1970s when the Millburngate bridge was built.
 The name "Framwell" stems from the Fram Well on the north east side of the river.
 The town side of the bridge (at left in the painting) is Silver Street, part of the mediaeval section of the city's shopping area, leading steeply and narrowly up to the market square (which is why the building of the new bridge was such a relief).
 The Silver Street end of the bridge was once defended by a guard tower with a gate through it, but this has gone, and is not evident in the painting either.